 How to get to Fjallsárlón

-Fjallsárlón is located around 10 km west from Jökulsárlón, just off the Ring Road.
+Fjallsárlón is located around 10 km west of Jökulsárlón, just off the Ring Road.
 Even from the road, you should see the big glacier going down the mountain and notice the small car park in front of it.

 From the car park, you need to walk another couple of minutes down the rocky hill to reach the lake’s shore or you can have a good stretched view from the top of the hill.
 If you go closer, however, you will be able to see more of the icebergs and the glacier itself.